 "The support of The Royal British Legion provides a huge boost for our London street gallery project, helping us introduce the subject of the First World War to audiences who might never normally visit a museum or art gallery, and inviting them to see its battlefields as they are today.
 To achieve this as a free exhibition, we are reliant on the generous support of the Legion and our other partners.”

-Situated directly opposite Horse Guards, immediately adjacent to the Guards Memorial and within a stone’s throw of Buckingham Palace and the Cenotaph, the official launch of the Fields of Battle - Lands of Peace street gallery could not take place in a more fitting location to commemorate the Centenary.
-More info
+Above: Situated directly opposite Horse Guards, immediately adjacent to the Guards Memorial and close to Buckingham Palace and the Cenotaph, the official launch of the Fields of Battle - Lands of Peace 14-18 street gallery could not take place in a more fitting location to commemorate the Centenary.